cyberxpertme/Automated-Regulatory-Compliance-Mapping-System/README.md

 This system **automates** that process using NLP + rule-based engine.

+## Why This Project?

+Organizations often struggle to manually map compliance controls across multiple cybersecurity frameworks such as ISO 27001 and NIST CSF.
+This platform automates regulatory mapping and compliance analytics using NLP and rule-based intelligence.

 **Real Example:**
 ISO 27001 Control A.5.1
 "A set of policies for information security shall be defined..."